jasoncd31/PiratesCode/README.md

 - Void return has a return value
 - Reassigning a variable with the wrong type
 - Incrementing and decrementing with non-int variable types
+- Non-boolean value in conditional
+- For-Each loop without an iterable object passed
+- For loop with something other than integer value assigned to iterator
+- Different types in ternary conditional return
+-